epfl-ada/ada-2024-project-datadruids/README.md

 ### Merging Process

 1. **Initial Data Loading**:
-Since the datasets should not be stored directly in the github, they were uploaded onto huggingface.
-The file data_loader contains a function that downloads all files and stores them in the folder `data`.
-The notebook `books_movies_cleaning.ipynb` calls the function before starting the merging process.
+The datsets are stored on huggingface.
+The file data_loader contains a function that downloads all files and stores them in `data`.
+The notebook `books_movies_cleaning.ipynb` calls the function in the beginning.

 2. **Dataset Merging**:
    - Both `wiki_book_movie_ids_matching.csv` and `movies.csv` originally contained duplicates, which were removed.